-The NBLGC is responsible for the development and implementation of the Province's responsible gaming policy.
-Responsible gaming activities in 2018-2019 included:
+The NBLGC is responsible for the development and implementation of the Province's responsible gaming policy and ensures that partners are upholding their responsible gaming obligations through their contractual relationship.
+In addition, the NBLGC is a member of the Responsible Gambling Council of Canada.
+Responsible gaming activities in 2019-2020 included: